 All ocean-going ships operating on the Great Lakes and St. Lawrence Seaway are required by law to hire marine pilots to assist with navigation.
-Pilotage services are provided under a regulated monopoly system managed by the U.S. Coast Guard.
+In U.S. portions of the Great Lakes, pilotage services are provided under a regulated monopoly system managed by the U.S. Coast Guard.
 The system is outdated, inefficient, and costly.
 The Coast Guard’s annual rate-setting process fosters continual conflict and animosity between pilots and the shipping companies they serve.

 The U.S. Coast Guard has failed to effectively manage the Great Lakes pilotage program.
 Congress should examine Coast Guard oversight of the program and modernize the Great Lakes Pilotage Act.
 Pilotage should ensure safe navigation while seeking to be efficient and cost effective.

 Marine pilots are expert navigators familiar with local geography, weather, currents and sailing conditions.
-All ocean-going ships operating on the Great Lakes and St. Lawrence Seaway are required by law to hire an American or Canadian pilot to assist with navigation.
-In the U.S. portions of the Great Lakes, pilotage services are provided by three private companies.
+All ocean-going ships operating on the Great Lakes and St. Lawrence Seaway are required by law to hire a U.S. or Canadian pilot to assist with navigation.
+In U.S. portions of the Great Lakes, pilotage services are provided by three private companies.
 Each company provides service to a specific geographic area.

-Under Coast Guard management, Great Lakes pilotage has become a runaway cost for international trade on the Great Lakes-St. Lawrence Seaway navigation system.
-In the last decade, U.S. pilotage costs on the Great Lakes have increased 165 percent.
-Individual pilot compensation is set by the Coast Guard at $332,000/year, and far exceeds the compensation of similar mariners working in the Great Lakes.
+Under Coast Guard management, Great Lakes pilotage has become a runaway cost for the Great Lakes-St. Lawrence Seaway navigation system.
+In the last decade (2008-17), U.S. pilotage costs on the Great Lakes have increased 223 percent.
+In the last three years (2014-17), overall costs have increased 44.5 percent.
+During the same time period, per-hour cost has increased 68 percent.
+Individual pilot compensation is set by the Coast Guard at $359,000/year, and far exceeds the compensation of similar mariners working in the private sector.
 Today, the daily cost of a Great Lakes pilot (~$10,000) exceeds the daily cost of chartering the entire vessel and its crew.
-Ships using American pilots, pay twice as much as those using Canadian pilots.